 FINAL MEASUREMENTS with border : 32 inches/80 cm x 51 inches/ 130 cm

-- GRANNY SQUARES If you are a crochet beginner and just learning to make granny squares here is a tutorial for you amongst the hundreds of others out there.
-I made 4 x solid colour squares and 32 x a different coloured each round squares, some using blue as a main colour, others white, again, based on the amounts of yarn I had.
+- GRANNY SQUARES If you are a crochet beginner and just learning to make granny squares here is a tutorial for you ( see below).
+I made 4 x solid colour squares and 32 x a different coloured each round squares.
+Some used blue as a main colour, others white.
+Again, it was merely based on the amounts of yarn I had.
 I didn’t think it was necessary to reinvent the wheel by teaching you a granny square so you can find granny square instructions HERE

 2. HEART GRANNY SQUARES : I don’t know about you , but many of us crocheters have learned a lot from the lovely Bella Coco Crochet and this is my go to for learning how to make a heart granny square.
 You can find her instruction to make the heart square HERE